Louth Navigation: Operation

-The Act allowed the commissioners to lease the tolls for periods of up to seven years, and the first lease was granted to Charles Chaplin, one of the commissioners who held ten shares, in January 1770.
+The act of Parliament allowed the commissioners to lease the tolls for periods of up to seven years, and the first lease was granted to Charles Chaplin, one of the commissioners who held ten shares, in January 1770.
 He agreed to pay a rent of 4 per cent per year to the other shareholders, and to contribute a maximum of £500 per year towards maintenance costs.
 If more than £500 was needed, the commissioners were to supply any additional amounts.
 Although Chaplin had an option to renew the lease after 7 years, he did not do so, and no other takers could be found.
 The commissioners then negotiated with Chaplin, and revised terms were agreed.
 In return for a 99-year lease, he would fund all repairs, pay the salaries of the officers of the canal, and pay 5 per cent interest to the subscribers.
-Clearly, the 99-year lease was not authorised by the enabling Act, but nobody challenged its legality for over 50 years.
+Clearly, the 99-year lease was not authorised by the enabling act, but nobody challenged its legality for over 50 years.
 Chaplin was not thorough in carrying out his side of the bargain and had to be reminded that he had not been paying the interest in 1782 and again in 1788.

 There were problems with water levels in 1792.
 A lack of maintenance had resulted in silting, and horses were used to tow the barges, rather than them sailing along the navigation.
-To prevent grounding of the boats, the water levels had been raised, preventing natural drainage from the surrounding land and causing flooding.
+To prevent the boats grounding, the water levels had been raised, preventing natural drainage from the surrounding land and causing flooding.
 Chaplin was ordered to carry out repairs but failed to do so, and died soon afterwards.
 His son Thomas took over, and tried to negotiate an end to the lease.
 On paper, this appears to have been accepted, but it is not clear that it was carried out, since George Chaplin, the son of Thomas, paid for the navigation to be made wider and deeper in 1811, and spent another £400 on repairs in 1814.
 There are no records of actual tolls, but estimates suggest that they rose from around £2,000 in the 1770s to £5,000 in the 1820s.
 Interest payments were £1,375 per year, and Chaplin argued that it had only become a profitable enterprise for him in the 1820s.